Uniformizing complex ODEs and applications: Overview of methods, further results and background material

-Fundamentally our method consists of estimating the ``speed'' of the vector field $X$ near $\Delta_{\infty}$.
+Fundamentally, our method relies on estimating the ``speed'' of the vector field $X$ near $\Delta_{\infty}$.
 This is done in two steps.
-First whereas $X$ has poles over $\Delta_{\infty}$, we can locally eliminate from $X$ the unbounded factor so as to obtain a ``local regular vector field'' about every regular point $p \in \Delta_{\infty}$ of $\fol_{\infty}$.
-These ``local vector fields'' however do not patch together in a ``foliated'' global vector field since two representatives obtained through overlapping coordinates differ in general by a multiplicative constant.
-This means that they define, nonetheless, an affine structure (induced by $X_d$ or by $X$) on every leaf of $\fol_{\infty}$.
-Versions of this affine structure already appeared in \cite{guillotFourier} and in some previous work of the first author under the name of ``renormalized time-form'', it also plays an important role in \cite{guillotreb}.
-For the present work, the interest of this affine structure arises from the fact that it lends itself well to provide precise estimates of the flow of $X$ as long as precise estimates for the ``distance'' from the orbit in question to $\Delta_{\infty}$ are available.
+The first step consists of eliminating the unbounded factor of $X$ over $\Delta_{\infty}$ so as to obtain a ``local regular vector field'' about every regular point $p \in \Delta_{\infty}$ of $\fol_{\infty}$.
+However, it turns out that these locally defined vector fields depend to some extent on the choice of local coordinates so that they do not patch together in a ``foliated'' global vector field.
+Nonetheless, two local representatives obtained through overlapping coordinates differ only by a multiplicative constant.
+This means that this collection of local vector fields defines a global affine structure (induced by $X_d$ or by $X$) on every leaf of $\fol_{\infty}$.
+In other words, the foliation $\fol_{\infty}$ can be equipped with a {\it global foliated affine structure}\, though this affine structure does not give rise to a ``global foliated vector field''.
+Another version of this affine structure already appeared in \cite{guillotFourier} as well as in a previous work of the first author \cite{julioMex} under the name of ``renormalized time-form''.
+It also plays an important role in \cite{guillotreb}.
+In our context, the interest of the mentioned affine structure arises from the fact that it lends itself well to provide estimates for the flow of $X$ as long as accurate estimates for the ``distance'' from the orbit in question to $\Delta_{\infty}$ are available.